-The clients I am the most interested in working with tend to fall into one of three categories:
+The clients I’m the most interested in working with, and perhaps most able to work with, tend to fall into one of three categories:

-New ministers growing into their work and calling, and interim minsters managing congregational transformation and collective self-reflection.
-(I have 10 years of experience.)
+- New Ministers growing into their work and calling, and interim ministers managing congregational transformation and collective self-reflection.

-- Not-for-profit executives and fund raisers in small to medium sized organizations.
-(I have 20 years of experience.)
+- Not-for-profit executives and fundraisers in small to medium sized organizations.

-I was trained in 2009-10 at The Pastoral Institute in Columbus, GA and The Center for Congregational Health in Winston-Salem, NC.
+I was trained in 2009-10 at The Pastoral Institute in Columbus, GA in conjunction with The Center for Congregational Health in Winston-Salem, NC.